Marino Faliero: Governorships and ambassadorships

 By May 1349, Faliero was again serving an annual term as podestà of Chioggia.
 In July the same year, in a ceremony at Ceneda, he was invested with the fief of Valmareno, which was ceded by Rizzardo VII da Camino in exchange for a loan from the Republic.
-In May 1350, he served in a board on the affairs of Dalmatia, was briefly again envoy to the papal legate, and in June was appointed to the five-member commission examining relations with Genoa.
+In May 1350, he served on a board on the affairs of Dalmatia, was briefly again envoy to the papal legate, and in June was appointed to the five-member commission examining relations with Genoa.
 Elected ambassador to the Duke of Austria, Albert II, Faliero was eventually replaced in this task and sent instead to an embassy to Genoa, in hopes of averting the imminent conflict.
 The decree of his appointment makes clear the high hopes vested in him, claiming that "our fates are largely entrusted in the person of the ambassador".
 He was given ample remit to conclude an agreement as he saw fit, or to refer the matter to papal arbitration.
 Officially confirmed on 31 July, Faliero set out, but already on 2 August, he received messages that instructed him to stay put, and then to turn back, leaving only his secretary, Amadeo, to continue with the mission.
 The reason for this was news received in Venice that Venetian citizens had been killed by the Genoese in the Black Sea.
 Even though newer messages confirmed this not to be the case, the subsequent proposals for Faliero to continue his journey, or for another ambassador to be sent in his stead, fell through, making war inevitable.

-In 1352 Faliero was sent on a diplomatic mission and met with the Bulgarian tsar Ivan Alexander in Nicopolis, giving him a letter from the doge Andrea Dandolo.
+In 1352, Faliero was sent on a diplomatic mission and met with the Bulgarian tsar Ivan Alexander in Nicopolis, giving him a letter from the doge Andrea Dandolo.